14 Low-Cost Marketing Ideas for Small Businesses

 - Be Proactive in Your Marketing – “Falsehood flies, and the Truth comes limping after it.” – Johanthan Swift.
 The same goes for negative reviews.
 To bolster the truth about how great your business is, carefully cultivate your reputation and actively promote it.

-- Talk about Yourself, Talk about Others – It seems like marketing is either “me talking about me” or “what do you think about me?”
+- Talk about Yourself, Not about Others – It seems like marketing is either “me talking about me” or “what do you think about me?”
 But the reality is that a business is part of a community, and the most successful businesses are community leaders.

 1. Tidy Up Like Guests Are Coming Over